Peterpiotr/siguren-documentation/docs/source/operation-modes/following.rst

 :numref:`Symbols displayed on 7-segment display on MS controller` shows the symbols displayed on 7–segment display during following operation mode.

 .. _Symbols displayed on 7-segment display on MS controller:
-.. csv-table:: Symbols displayed on 7-segment display on MS controller
+.. csv-table:: Symbols displayed on 7-segment display on MS controller when on rest
-   :file: tables/testtable.csv
+   :file: tables/following-mode-digits-rest.csv
    :header-rows: 1
    :width: 100